emergentmethods/flowdapt/docs/examples/paperboy.md

 ## Build context workflow

 The build context workflow is defined by a single function `build_context()` that is called each time a user calls the /chat endpoint on paperboy.

+!!! danger
+    While this following example is interesting, technically to scale this properly you would want to use an `async` stage and ensure your embedding is performed by an external server (we use Text Embedding Inference in production).
+In that case, you would use an asynchronous Qdrant client directly and await your calls to each service, 1. the embedding server, 2. the vector store, and 3. the vLLM server.
+This would allow the single python process to service many users asynchronously.
+However, here we stick to the same objects and functions as above for simplicity.

   This function is defined as:

 ```py
 def build_context(prompt):